 \subsection{Predictions Results}

 First, we evaluate the performance of our trained models using the test dataset from the random splitting of the sample set.
 We calculate the MSE with respect to the ground truth for each benchmark.
-From Figure~\ref{fig:result-all}~(a), we find that both PNN \& BR-BPNN network can predict basic block counts for unseen test inputs from the random dataset with an overall MSE of less than $0.175$.
-For all benchmarks except for gemm, gaussian, mvt, lud, lu, and correlation, MSE on both networks is almost aligned and close to zero (MSE < $0.015$).
-Other applications have less than $0.080$ MSE error for random test set prediction except for the lu benchmark.
-On average, the PNN model shows $97.7\%$ accuracy while the BR-BPNN model shows {$98.1\%$} accuracy for random prediction.
+Table~\ref{random-result} shows the average MSE and correlation statistics for predicting basic block counts for unseen test inputs from the random dataset with an overall MSE of less than $0.023$.
+For all benchmarks except for Gaussian, mvt, lud, and lu, the MSE for predicting basic block counts is close to zero (MSE $< 0.003$).
+Other applications have less than $0.012$ MSE error for random test set prediction except for the lu benchmark.
+We also find good Pearson and Spearman correlation values for almost all the benchmark applications (Table~\ref{random-result}).

-Figure~\ref{fig:result-all}~(b) shows the extrapolation of basic block counts on high input values when the model is trained using low input values as well as mixed input values.
-We find that the extrapolation of PNN is very close to BR-BNN for almost all the applications except for gemm, pathfinder, lud, and covariance benchmarks.
-PNN has significantly less error than BR-BPNN for gemm, pathfinder, gesummv, mvt, lu, covariance, and doitgen benchmark.
-On average, the PNN model shows $93.6\%$ accuracy, while the BR-BPNN model shows $92.8\%$ accuracy for extrapolation learned from mixed input configuration.

-We find that the PNN network shows better accuracy for extrapolation than the BR-BPNN network.
-To further investigate this observation, we separate the low input values and high input values from the dataset by setting a cut-off value.
-We train the PNN and BR-BPNN networks with samples that have only low input values for each benchmark.
-We evaluated both models with extreme high values from the test dataset.
-Table~\ref{result} includes a comparison of mean squared error, Pearson correlation coefficient, and Spearman correlation coefficient between the PNN and BR-BPNN network.
+To further investigate, we separate the low input values and high input values from the dataset by setting a cut-off value.
+We train the PNN model with samples that have only low input values for each benchmark and evaluate the model with large input instances.
+Table~\ref{exp-result} shows the extrapolation result of basic block counts on high input values when the model is trained using low input values as well as mixed input values.
+Among the 16 applications, gaussian, lu, nw, and lud have greater than $0.1$ MSE.
+Investigating these datasets shows that they have a significant number of zero basic block counts.
+Similar to random prediction results, we find higher correlation values which indicate a good linear relationship between extrapolation and actual basic block counts in the PNN model.